andreibesleaga/toon-gateway/README.md

 # TOON Gateway

-A high-performance NodeJS reverse proxy that transforms JSON responses into TOON format with Redis caching.
+A NodeJS reverse proxy that transforms JSON responses into TOON format with Redis caching.

 This could be deployed on-cloud and perform as a middleware layer to auto-transform responses from APIs which return JSON, to TOON formatted response.